ailaevangelista/8211051_Module-2-Smart-Contract-Management-/README.md

 # Module 2 Smart Contract Management
-Welcome to the Metacrafters ATM DApp!
+Welcome to My Bank Account!
 This decentralized application allows users to interact with an Ethereum smart contract to deposit and withdraw funds.

 ## Features